deathook007/Hillsafari-Frontend/README.md

 # HillSafari
-A Fully Responsive Static Website For Promoting Tourism In Hills Like Uttrakhand🌄
+A Fully Responsive Static Website For Promoting Tourism In Hills Like Uttrakhand🌄 Due to no of files limit in github im only uploading my sass, html and package.json file.
+You can visit https://hillsafari.000webhostapp.com/ to have a first look at my work.
+Thanks!!

 ## Himsafar🏕️
 Pack your bags.
 We’re going on vacation!